What is Cellular IoT? The 2023 Guide

 Supporting Customers With Poor Connectivity

-Businesses implementing IoT projects often experience connectivity issues due to factors such as deployment density and location.
+Businesses implementing IoT projects often experience cellular connectivity issues due to factors such as deployment density and location.

 It stands to reason that the number of modules deployed in a location will directly affect connectivity when the deployment density exceeds the local cell tower’s capabilities.
 In these instances, staggered deployments and/or additional resources are typically required to rectify the issue.